-7. A person who has held a Fellowship under any one or more of the Titles B, C, D, and F for a total period of not less than twenty years shall on ceasing to hold it under any of those Titles hold it under Title E.

-8. A person who has held a Fellowship under any one or more of the Titles B, C, D, and F for a total period of not less than fifteen years and who is obliged on account of ill health to cease to hold it under any of those Titles may hold it under Title E if the Council so determine at a special meeting held for that purpose (exclusive of the Fellow concerned, if a member of the Council), and by a resolution passed with the concurrence of the votes of not less than two-thirds of the members entitled to vote on the question.

-9. Except as provided in section 4(c) above, a person who ceases on or after attaining the age of sixty to hold his or her Fellowship under Title B after holding a Fellowship under that or any other Title for a total period of not less than ten years shall hold it under Title E.

-10. Except as provided in section 3(a) or section 5(b) above, a person who ceases on or after attaining the age of sixty to hold his or her Fellowship under Title C shall hold it under Title E.
+- 7. A person who has held a Fellowship under any one or more of the Titles B, C, D, and F for a total period of not less than twenty years shall on ceasing to hold it under any of those Titles hold it under Title E. - 8.
+A person who has held a Fellowship under any one or more of the Titles B, C, D, and F for a total period of not less than fifteen years and who is obliged on account of ill health to cease to hold it under any of those Titles may hold it under Title E if the Council so determine at a special meeting held for that purpose (exclusive of the Fellow concerned, if a member of the Council), and by a resolution passed with the concurrence of the votes of not less than two-thirds of the members entitled to vote on the question. - 9.
+Except as provided in sections 3(a), 4(c) or 5(b) above, a person who ceases on or after attaining the age of sixty-seven to hold his or her Fellowship under any one of the Titles B, C, D and F, immediately after holding a Fellowship under any one or more of those Titles without intermission for a total period of not less than twelve years, shall hold it under Title E. - 10. (a) Except as provided in section 3 above or in subsection (b) below, a person who holds a Fellowship under Title E shall hold it for the duration of his or her life. - (b) A person holding a Fellowship under Title E who becomes qualified to hold it under Title D shall thereafter hold it under Title D and shall cease to hold it under Title E.